PEERINGTestbed/client/README.md

 You must have a pre-2.0 version of Bird to use the PEERING client.
 You can compile Bird from source after downloading the source from <http://bird.network.cz/?download>.

-You can also install these dependencies from your distro repository; on Debian use `apt-get install openvpn bird`.
+You can also install these dependencies from your distro repository; on Debian use `apt-get install openvpn bird psmisc`.
 However, ensure that Bird is a pre-2.0 version.

 ### PEERING account setup